10 Ways to Help Students Understand Mathematics in a better way

 5. Have students communicate their reasoning.

 Students need to explain their reasoning when solving problems.
-In order for a teacher to determine if every student truly understands the objective for the class period, it’s necessary for each student to communicate both orally and in writing.
-By giving the class ten minutes to discuss their reasoning with each other while exploring multiple ways of solving the problems, you’ll promote excellent engagement and learning.
-It’s not always easy to get students talking in class, but there are ways to encourage them.
+For a teacher to determine if every student truly understands the objective for the class period, each student must communicate both orally and in writing.
+By giving the class ten minutes to discuss their reasoning with each other while exploring multiple ways of solving the problems, you'll promote excellent engagement and learning.
+It's not always easy to get students talking in class, but there are ways to encourage them.

 Everyone can get lost in the class period, and it's easy to lose track of time until the bell rings and class is over.
 The final seven minutes might be the most critical in making sure that students have understood the day's learning objective.
 You can use this time to accomplish three very important things: